-Do you wake up without feeling like you got a full night of rest?
+Do you wake up feeling like you haven’t got a full night of rest?
 Is this sometimes accompanied by a headache or a toothache?
 Are you experiencing jaw joint pain?
-Has Dr. Lepore noticed during your routine dental exams that your teeth have been becoming flatter or that you’re developing cracks in your teeth?
-Teeth grinding, or bruxism, can occur while you are awake or asleep.
+Has Dr. Lepore or Dr. Dougherty at Lepore Comprehensive Dentistry in Dunedin, Florida, noticed during your routine dental exams that your teeth have been flattened or that you’re developing cracks in your teeth?
+Teeth grinding or bruxism can occur while you are awake or asleep.
 Unconsciously clenching your teeth is typically associated with bruxism.

-Your teeth should only make contact for around 3-4 minutes during the day when you chew your food.
-When there is constant force on your teeth grinding or clenching, tooth structure is worn away, exposing the inner sensitive layers of your teeth.
+Your teeth should only make contact for around three to four minutes during the day when you chew your food.
+When there is constant force on your teeth when grinding or clenching, tooth structure is worn away, exposing the sensitive inner layers of your teeth.
 Extreme bruxism can lead to cracks and fractures in your teeth.